 'token' = '<LINEAR_API_KEY>'

-Run the following command to start an MCP server inspection tool:
+Run the following command from your terminal (not the Flink shell) to start an MCP server inspection utility:

 You'll notice a required team field that you must provide when calling the tool.
-You can get your team ID (a GUID) by running the following command.
+You can get your team ID (a GUID) by running the following command from your terminal.
 Be sure to substitute your Linear API key:

 curl \